H.A.R.M.O.N.I. Lab

 Supporting real-world users with interpretable, context-aware AI for safety, health, and preferences.

-📌 Adaptive Prediction in Triage & Finance • Human-Centered Reasoning
+📌 Adaptive Prediction in Triage & Finance • Human-Centered Reasoning- Human-Centered NLP and Subjective Bias

 Applications We Explore